Trachodon: Discovery and early nomenclature

 In 1856, Joseph Leidy received fragmentary remains from the Judith River Formation, collected by Ferdinand Vandeveer Hayden.
 From these bones, he provided the first names for North American dinosaurs: Deinodon, Palaeoscincus, Trachodon, and Troodon (then spelled Troödon).
 The type species of Trachodon is T. mirabilis.
 The generic name is derived from Greek τραχυς, trakhys, "rough", and όδον, odon, "tooth", referring to the granulate inner surface of one of the teeth.
 The specific name means "marvelous" in Latin.
+Trachodon was based on several unassociated teeth, of which the tooth ANSP 9260 has been taken as the holotype.
+Leidy believed the teeth to belong to a relative of Iguanodon, and Trachodon would come to be recognized as the first known hadrosaur.
+However, only two of the teeth (including ANSP 9260), possessing a single root, are truly hadrosaurian.
+Others, with double roots, in fact belonged to ceratopsians.